mvs-develop/dev.bitshares.works/docs/bts_guide/migration/blockchain-transition.rst

   * Asset **description information** is no longer part of the blockchain state and will not be migrated
   * Account **public data** is deprecated and is no longer part of the blockchain state
-  * BitShares URL scheme: `bts://` will be deprecated due to migration to hosted web wallets
+  * DNA URL scheme: `bts://` will be deprecated due to migration to hosted web wallets